 2. Answer The Public

-Answer The Public is where I go when I’m looking for content ideas for a specific topic or keyword.
-You can get a quick view of the questions the public is asking about your keywords and then answer those questions throughout a blog article or on a landing page.
+Answer The Public is a place to go to look for content ideas for a specific topic or keyword.
+You can get a quick view of the questions the public is asking about your keywords and then answer those questions through a blog article or on a landing page.

 3. Google Trends